stanford-crfm/levanter/docs/Blog-Post.md

 * John Thickstun, Sidi Lu, John Hewitt, and others for being early adopters and providing feedback.
 We really appreciate your patience, support, and feedback.
 * Yifan Mai, Tony Lee, Jason Bolton, Ivan Zhou, and the rest of the CRFM engineering team for support and discussions.
 * The TRC team for support getting spun up on TPUs and for making the Cloud TPUs available to us.
-* Roy Frostig, Sholto Douglas, Skye Wanderman-Miln, and the rest of the Jax team for help with debugging and support.
+* Roy Frostig, Sholto Douglas, Skye Wanderman-Miln, and the rest of the JAX team for help with debugging and support.
 * Sidd Karamcheti for support and conversations